An inspiring afternoon of film, story, breath and presence with two Guinness World Record holders — live in person

 Together, Joska and Miska bring two worlds into one room:

 Land endurance.
-Water endurance.
-Human endurance.
+Water awareness.
+Human resilience.

 In sport.
 In water.
 In life.